DrMiracle/wikidot-backup/README.md

 - `wikidot/` — communication with Wikidot and normalization of remote data;
 - `collectors/` — conversion of Wikidot data into persistent archive records;
-- `models/` — schemas of data stored in the archive;
+- `models/` — schemas for data stored in the archive;
 - `services/` — backup workflow orchestration;
-- `storage/` — archive writing, indexes, and resume state;
+- `storage/` — archive writing, manifest handling, indexes, inspection, and resume state;
 - `ui/` — terminal progress reporting;
-- `util/` — small shared utilities such as hashing.
+- `util/` — small shared utilities such as hashing and output formatting.

 ## Reliability